benglazer/dotfiles/README.md

     docker build -t dotfiles-test .

-To run the Docker image:
+To run the Docker image as a login shell:

-    docker run -it dotfiles-test
+    docker run -it dotfiles-test --login